Birth centres (midwife-led units) can be more homely than labour wards. We run you through what to expect when you have your baby there.

 Transfers to hospital

 You’re less likely to need a transfer with subsequent labours.
-Only 10% of women having their second, third or fourth baby needed to be transferred (Kings College, 2014).
+Only 10% of women having their second, third or fourth baby decide to transfer (Kings College, 2014).

 What will happen during labour?

-Once you are in active labour, you will be monitored in a similar way to what would happen in a labour ward.
-Your midwife will check you every four hours or so to see how you're progressing, including taking your blood pressure, pulse and temperature (Tommy’s, 2015).
+Once you are in active labour, you will be monitored in the same way to what would happen in a labour ward.
+Your midwife will check you every four hours or so to see how you're progressing, including taking your blood pressure, pulse and temperature (NICE, 2014).
 They’re there to support you emotionally as well as physically (NICE, 2014).

-Your midwife should check your baby’s heartbeat more regularly, using a small handheld device to listen to their heart at least every 15 minutes.
+Your midwife will check your baby’s heartbeat more regularly, using a small handheld device to listen to their heart every 15 minutes.
 If you are labouring in water, your baby’s heart rate can be monitored with a waterproof Doppler.
 Alternatively, the midwife might ask you to move your bump above the water temporarily so a standard monitor can be used (Yinglin et al, 2014).

 Your midwife will also regularly check the birthing pool water temperature.
-They’ll record any observations on a chart called a partogram (NICE, 2014).
+They’ll record any observations in your notes (NICE, 2014).

 When it’s time and you’re ready to push your baby out, your midwife will help you find a comfortable position for giving birth (NICE, 2014).
 They will offer much more frequent observations and examinations at this stage, possibly listening to your baby’s heart rate every five minutes (NICE, 2014).